 This post may contain affiliate links.
 See our Privacy Policy.

-What You’ll Like About This Recipe
+What I Love About This Recipe

 - Reliable mixing method.
 The creaming method, followed by alternating dry ingredients and milk, gives you a well-aerated batter that bakes evenly.
-As long as you avoid overbeating at the end, you’ll get a consistent result every time.

 - Ideal for toppings and garnishes.
 This cake is a blank canvas for glazes, powdered sugar, whipped cream, fresh berries, ice cream, or even a drizzle of caramel.
-You can keep it simple or go all out depending on the occasion.
+You can keep it simple or go all out, depending on the occasion.

 Ingredient Notes